klaalo/shibboleth-idp-dockerized/README.md

 ## Using the Image

-On top of this image you will need something else, some other layer to make this runnable in your environment.
+On top of this image you will need something else, some other layer to configure it and make it runnable in your environment.
+If you only want to try or see it out, do:

+    docker run --rm -p 8080:8080 --name shibboleth-idp -it klaalo/shibboleth-idp

+Then, optionnally, access the container with:

+    docker exec -it shibboleth-idp /bin/bash

 ## Two versions available